pacalabre/powstash/readme.md

   - yelp
   - geolocation

-Add ability to add resorts to My Resorts
-Add ability to remove resorts from my resorts
+- Add ability to add resorts to My Resorts as links Add ability to remove resorts from my resorts

-If signed in, you see menu, if not you see sign up / login!
+- If signed in, you see menu, if not you see sign up / login

+Handle errors gracefully
+- add controller file for restful routes generally clean up code -  maybe compile CSS into sass

 Stretch goals/add ons:
 Add in geolocation "find closest resort"